jaswu51/DigitalTwin_Sim2Real_Notes/README.md

 ### philosophy question:

-what is the point instead of feeding videos and train the computer vision network for route planning, but to represent everything in a virtual physical world?
+What is the point instead of feeding lidar meshes/videos and train it dierectly in the ccmputer vision network, but to represent everything in a virtual world?
 It makes sense that the collision between objects is important.
-But if the computer vision approach can cover almost every task, what is the point to build a virtual world?
+But if the solo computer vision approach can cover almost every task, what is the point to build a virtual world?
+Comparing the cost, one hand, it is the cost of building a virtual representation in the simulator and train it in virtual world; on the other hand, it is training from real robots and may hurt the machine and can not generalized well in unseen scenes.
+Apparently, the former approach is less costly in money, since some algorithms like instant nerf was created.
+It makes sense.